centerforexperimentalethnography

 Menu

-Friday, April 15th at 7pm Gaza on Screen: Attending to the Fugitive REGISTER NOW A conversation and screening with Nayrouz Abu Hatoum and Hadeel Assali, joined by Anna Shah Hoque.
-The evening will feature resistance videos and discussion.
-Saturday, April 16th at 2pm Gaza on Screen: The Archaeological Imagination REGISTER NOW Nadia Yaqub will present the films “Living Archaeology” by Forensic Architecture (10 min, 2022) and “The Apollo of Gaza” by Nicolas Wadimoff (78b min, 2018).
+Friday, April 15th at 7pm Gaza on Screen: Attending to the Fugitive A conversation and screening with Nayrouz Abu Hatoum and Hadeel Assali, joined by Anna Shah Hoque.
+The evening featured resistance videos and discussion.
+Saturday, April 16th at 2pm Gaza on Screen: The Archaeological Imagination Nadia Yaqub presents the films “Living Archaeology” by Forensic Architecture (10 min, 2022) and “The Apollo of Gaza” by Nicolas Wadimoff (78b min, 2018).
 This will be followed with a Q&A led by Nadia Yaqub featuring Yasmine El Khoudary.

 0 Comments